EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ---
 spec-version: 0.0.1
 title: General Data Storage
-summary: This smart contract will store data added by the user.
+summary: This smart contract stores data added by the user.
 The user consents to the storage of this data by signing the transaction.
 icon: